 ISSA study tips

-There are some essentials you can’t go without which are the official textbook and the study guide.
+You can’t go without the official textbook and the study guide.

 Textbook and Study Guide

-The textbook, “Fitness, The Complete Guide” is in its 9th edition as of writing.
-A study guide is basically a unit by unit break down of concepts that have questions to answer from your journey through the textbook.
-I have a free answered study guide here.
+The textbook, “Fitness, The Complete Guide,” is in its 9th edition as of writing.
+A study guide is basically a unit by unit breakdown of concepts that have questions to answer from your journey through the textbook.
+I have a free answer study guide here.

 Go through both these meticulously as a foundation for exam prep

 Big Tip 1: Go through the textbook religiously!
-The reason you should do this is that you will be challenged on understanding concepts rather than just remembering facts.
+You should do this because you will be challenged to understand concepts rather than just remembering facts.

 You want to be able to modify your knowledge to any diverse scenario, so understanding is key.

 Big Tip 2: Use the study guide to your advantage.
-Although you get to access a free, answered version of the study guide, I highly recommend you go through a blank guide on your own without having the answers to feed your effort.
+Although you can access a free, answered version of the study guide, I highly recommend you go through a blank guide on your own without having the answers to feed your effort.

 Big Tip 3: Go to Trainer Academy.
-Trust me on this one, The Trainer Academy team has the most comprehensive study packages I’ve ever seen.
-The MVP suite, which is all-inclusive is sure to cut your study time up to half and the pass guarantee is a sure 99%
+Trust me on this one; The Trainer Academy team has the most comprehensive study packages I’ve ever seen.
+The all-inclusive MVP suite is sure to cut your study time up to half, and the pass guarantee is a sure 99%

 The ISSA student portal comes with an awesome suite of study aids.